HaniShakrah/HaniShakrah/README.md

 ### Hi 👋

-- 🧠 My interests include machine learning and predictive analytics
+- 🧠 My interests include machine learning and NLP
 - 🎓 I'm pursuing a master's degree in data science at NJIT
 - 📫 Reach me at hani.shakrah@gmail.com or via [LinkedIn](https://www.linkedin.com/in/hani-shakrah/)